raku-community-modules/DBIish/README.md

 ### Required Client-C libraries

-DBDish::mysql by default searchs for 'mysql' (libmysql.ddl) on Windows and 'mysqlclient' (libmysqlclient.so.xx where xx in 16..21) on POSIX systems.
+DBDish::mysql by default searches for 'mysql' (libmysql.ddl) on Windows, and 'mariadb' (libmariadb.so.xx where xx in 0 ..
+4) then
+'mysqlclient' (libmysqlclient.so.xx where xx in 16..21) on POSIX systems.

 Remember that Windows uses `PATH` to locate the library.
 On POSIX,